jerovetz/rsolr/README.md

     cargo run-script solr-start
     cargo run-script solr-provision

-After that you can reach your local Solr on `http://localhost:8983`.
+Now you can reach your local Solr on `http://localhost:8983`.
 For testing I create a default collection without any schema def.
 Practically it means every value will be [multivalue](https://solr.apache.org/guide/7_4/field-type-definitions-and-properties.html#field-default-properties) by default.